Fire at Sing Ave terrace house from charging power-assisted bicycle: SCDF

 In Facebook post on Sunday, SCDF said preliminary investigations on the fire at 82 Sing Avenue near Little India was of electrical origin.

-It reminded such device users to pbserve fire safety tips on charging their personal mobility devices.
+It reminded such device users to observe fire safety tips on charging their personal mobility devices.

 On Friday, SCDF said that they responded to a fire involving a terrace house at at 82 Sing Avenue at about 8.55pm.